-Lunch detention may be assigned to students who commit minor school and classroom violations.
-Students serving lunch detention are isolated from the rest of the student population.
-Lunch detention may also be assigned to students who refuse to complete assigned work and fall behind in their class work.
-These students will be assigned lunch detention and will be requested to complete their late and missing assignments.
-Students who complete their missing assignments will be dismissed from lunch detention and return to the general lunch population.
+Lunch detention may be assigned to scholars who commit minor school and classroom violations.
+Scholars serving lunch detention are isolated from the rest of the scholar population.
+Lunch detention may also be assigned to scholars who refuse to complete assigned work and fall behind in their class work.
+These scholars will be assigned lunch detention and requested to complete their late and missing assignments.
+Scholars who complete their missing assignments will be dismissed from lunch detention and return to the general lunch population.